String Covering: A Survey: Covers in strings

 The idea of an approximate cover of a string was apparently introduced by Sim {\it et al.} \cite{SPKL02} (not available in English), then by Zhang and Blanchet-Sadri \cite{ZB05}, whom we follow here.
-Given a string \s{x} of length $n$ and a set $U_{t,k} = \{\s{u_1},\s{u_2},\ldots,\s{u_t}\}$ of $t$ strings of identical length $k < n$, $U_{t,k}$ is said to be a \itbf{$d$-approximate $k$-cover} of \s{x} for some integer $d \ge 0$ if there exists a set $V = \{\s{u_1},\s{u_2},...,\s{u_r}\}$ of $r$ distinct nonempty strings, not necessarily of equal length, such that \begin{itemize} \item $V$ is a cover of \s{x}; \item for every $\s{u} \in U_{t,k}$, there exists $\s{v} \in V$ such that $D(\s{u},\s{v}) \le d$; \item for every $\s{v} \in V$, there exists $\s{u} \in U_{t,k}$ such that $D(\s{u},\s{y}) \le d$. \end{itemize}
+Given a string \s{x} of length $n$ and a set $U_{t,k} = \{\s{u_1},\s{u_2},\ldots,\s{u_t}\}$ of $t$ strings of identical length $k < n$, $U_{t,k}$ is said to be a \itbf{$d$-approximate $k$-cover} of \s{x} for some integer $d \ge 0$ if there exists a set $V = \{\s{u_1},\s{u_2},...,\s{u_r}\}$ of $r$ distinct nonempty strings, not necessarily of equal length, such that \begin{itemize} \item $V$ is a cover of \s{x}; \item for every $\s{u} \in U_{t,k}$, there exists $\s{v} \in V$ such that $D(\s{u},\s{v}) \le d$; \item for every $\s{v} \in V$, there exists $\s{u} \in U_{t,k}$ such that $D(\s{u},\s{v}) \le d$. \end{itemize}

-The authors then described polynomial-time algorithms that, using the results from~\cite{IS98}, compute, for each distance measure $D$, the minimum integer $d$ such that $U_{t,k}$ is a set of $d$-approximate $k$-covers of \s{x}.
-Unfortunately, this result appeared before it was shown \cite{CIMSY05} that to determine whether or not any given set $V$ was indeed a minimum $k$-cover was an NP-complete problem (see Section \ref{ssec:kcover}).
-Nevertheless, practical algorithms have been proposed to compute approximations of $V$ (\cite{ZB05}, \cite{IMS11}), and, as discussed below, several variants of $V$ have been proposed.
+The authors of \cite{ZB05} then described polynomial-time algorithms that, using the results from~\cite{IS98}, compute, for each distance measure $D$\footnote{In \cite{ZB05} the authors define Edit Distance as Levenshtein distance defined here and \textit{vice versa}.}, the minimum integer $d$ such that $U_{t,k}$ is a set of $d$-approximate $k$-covers of \s{x}.
+Unfortunately, this result was incorrect: it was later shown in \cite{CIMSY05} that to determine whether or not any given set $V$ was indeed a minimum $k$-cover was NP-complete (see Section \ref{ssec:kcover}).
+Nevertheless, practical algorithms were proposed to compute approximations of $V$ (\cite{ZB05}, \cite{IMS11}), and, as discussed below, several variants of $V$ have been proposed.